 Pelvic organ prolapse occurs when there is weakness or damage to the normal support of the pelvic floor, which results in a herniation of the vaginal wall.

-In these situations, the vaginal walls can no longer support the pelvic organs and a protrusion through the vaginal opening develops.
+This pelvic floor disorder happens when the vaginal walls can no longer support the pelvic organs and a protrusion through the vaginal opening develops.
 The pelvic organs include the bladder, cervix, uterus, bowel and rectum.

 It is estimated that nearly 50 percent of all women between the ages of 50 and 79 have some form of prolapse.